Custom window and door flashings manufactured at Coating Lab Auckland

 What Are Window Flashings?

-A complete window flashing set consists of a head flashing (above the opening), sill flashing (below the opening), and jamb flashings (at the sides).
+A complete window flashing set consists of a window head flashing (above the opening), sill flashing (below the opening), and jamb flashings (at the sides).
+The head flashing is the most critical component — it deflects water running down the wall away from the top of the window frame, preventing it from entering the cavity behind the cladding.
 Each component is shaped to integrate with the specific cladding type and window frame profile being used.

-At Coating Lab, we manufacture window and door flashings to order in your choice of material and colour, folded to the exact dimensions of your openings.
+At Coating Lab, we manufacture window and door flashings to order as part of our custom flashings Auckland service, in your choice of material and colour, folded to the exact dimensions of your openings.

 Where Are Window Flashings Used?